golfmar/golfmar/README.md

 - I have a higher education in the specialty "System Engineer"
 - 🌎 Check my portfolio
 ## About this account
 - I created this account specifically for the portfolio.
 They mostly reflect my skills and preferences.
-For the most part, I do frontend work.
+I do frontend for the most part.
 These are all kinds of layout tasks + js development.
-At a certain point, I gave up using third-party solutions and build all the js code on my own.
-Websites have become easy and fast.
-Among the js frameworks, I prefer vue.js/nuxt.js.
-I often had to integrate it with Wordpress/WooCommerce after the layout.
+At a certain point, I gave up using third-party solutions and created all the js code myself.
+Websites have become simple and fast.
+Among the js frameworks, I prefer vue.js/nuxt.js.  + Firebase Firestore for the backend part.
+I often had to integrate the layout with Wordpress/WooCommerce.
 There is also sufficient experience in this area.
 Sometimes there was a layout for Bitrix.
 ## Skills and tools
 <span>
 <img class="icon" src="https://vuejs.org/images/logo.png" alt="Vue" width="40" height="40" />